Saharghat, Madhubani: Description

+Basbaria Chowk at the outskirts of Saharghat.

 Saharghat Garh

 The Saharghat Garh is a historical location where the Brahmasthan of the village is situated.
 It is popular for organising cultural programs of the village.
 Every year the festival of Kali Puja is celebrated here with a great enthusiasm.
 A grand procession of Kalash Shobha Yatra is conducted every year on the beginning day of the festival by the unmarried girls of the village.
 The Kalash Shobha Yatra begins from the place of worship at the Garh and after visiting half a dozen villages, including Saharghat, the holy water of the Dhouns River in Saharghat is filled in the Kalashes and it again reaches the place of worship at the Garh.

 The Kashi Prasad Jayaswal Research Institute in Patna has designated the Saharghat Garh as an archeological site in the Madhwapur block of the Madhubani district in Bihar.
 According to the exploration carried out by the research institute, the period of the archeological site Saharghat Garh is estimated to be of the early medieval period.